Countly/countly-sdk-documentation/react_native_bridged/current.md

   <a href="https://support.google.com/faqs/answer/9267555?hl=en" target="_blank" rel="noopener">here</a>.&nbsp;
 </p>
 <p>
+  If due to some reason activity name is not started with application package name for e.g if you are using android build Flavors to create multiple apps with same code base then you need to provide the additional allowed classes and packages names for intent redirection.<br>
-  You can also set the allowed package and class names for intent redirection:
+  You can set the allowed packages and classes names for intent redirection using this call:
 </p>
 <pre><span>Countly.configureIntentRedirectionCheck(["MainActivity"], ["com.countly.demo"]);</span></pre>
 <h2>iOS Setup</h2>